dtrelogan/react-formstate/docs/introduction.md

 &nbsp;

 This is a decent pattern, but there are problems.
 For starters, ALL the validation messages display before the user has a chance to input anything.
-To fix this, we *could* add state to track which fields have been touched, but the complexity of the code is ratcheting up fast.
+To fix this, we could add state to track which fields have been touched, but the complexity of the code is ratcheting up fast.
 Worse, as we solve these problems, the pattern is no longer DRY.

-The approach is then tedious and error prone, particularly as you transfer it to other forms.
+In making the turn to a better solution, treating validation errors as purely computed values, derived at time of render, won't support asynchronous validation.
+To handle a wider variety of use cases, we need to move validation status to application state.
+It is generally more useful, then, to think of a validation error as something computed and stored during a state transition, rather than as something computed on the fly during a render.

-Let's instead add validation using react-formstate:
+Let's now add validation using react-formstate:

 ```diff
 import React, { Component } from 'react';